egavazzi/meteor_viz.jl/README.md

-# Simple Julia Scripts to vizualize meteor trajectories
+# Simple Julia Scripts to visualize meteor trajectories

 Developed by Etienne Gavazzi and Juha Vierinen (2024).